 Champion golfer Arnold Palmer, aka “the King,” was already considered a force in the amateur golf scene by the time he went to college at Wake Forest University.
 However, during his time at college, his roommate was killed in a car accident.
 This affected Palmer in a profound way.
-In an excerpt of an interview in the Coast Guard Compass, Palmer said “I was pretty distraught over that and decided that I needed to get away…I joined the Coast Guard.”
+In an excerpt of an interview with Coast Guard Historian Richard A. Stevenson, Palmer said “I thought it was a great outfit that specialized in saving lives.”
 He became a yeoman for Rear Adm.
 Roy L. Raney, 9th Coast Guard District commander.
 He was also a photographer for the Coast Guardsman.

 Palmer said that his time in the Coast Guard gave his life direction.
 He became a military advocate, encouraging other young people to join the service.
 In an interview, he stated:

 “The knowledge that I gained, the maturity that I gained in the Coast Guard was unbelievable.
 It matured me.
 It made me a better person for the world and I believe that in my own right.
 The military isn’t just restrictions and military duties.
 It’s learning and it’s very important that young people have that opportunity to learn and to know themselves a little better and I think the military helps put that in the right perspective.”